Goheimochi

-Goheimochi (五平餅) is a type of mochi made in the Chubu region of central Japan, specifically in Nagano, Gifu, and Aichi prefectures.
+(五平餅, Goheimochi) is a type of mochi made in the Chubu region of central Japan, specifically in Nagano, Gifu, and Aichi prefectures.
 Unlike regular mochi it is coated with a type of sweet and sour sauce, usually composed of sugar, soy sauce, and mirin.
 The mochi is then skewered and grilled.
 Goheimochi is typically made in one of two shapes: Waraji is shaped like a traditional sandal and rounded mochi is served on a skewer.
 The mochi is usually only half-cooked so that some grains of rice remain, the rice is usually short-grain rice giving goheimochi a firmer texture compared to standard mochi.

 Varieties

 Across the Chubu region there are many types of goheimochi.
 In the Kiso Valley and Hida region, goheimochi is often coated with soy sauce and sugar.
 In Aichi Prefecture, goheimochi is often covered in miso which is considered the region's specialty.
 Other examples of goheimochi sauce include honey, walnut, egg, and hachinoko (wasp larvae).
 Frozen goheimochi is now exported around Japan in vacuum sealed bags and can be found in supermarkets in Japan's larger cities.